How to Organize a Pantry Closet — Step-by-Step Guide

 What are the 7 pantry zones?

-The 7 common pantry zones are: breakfast (cereal oats coffee), baking (flour sugar), snacks, canned goods, spices, oils/vinegars and extras (paper goods cleaning items).
+The 7 common pantry zones are: breakfast (cereal, oats, coffee), baking (flour, sugar), snacks, canned goods, spices, oils and vinegars, and extras (paper goods, cleaning items).
 Zones make finding things faster and keep the pantry tidy.

 What should be in every pantry?